 Ingredients

-*I use this one, which has been grilled and stored in water, salt, grape juice and an acidifying agent.
-If you find some in olive oil and marinated with compatible herbs, for example, I’d say go with that instead and potentially replace some of the olive oil in this recipe with water.
+*The one I use has been grilled and is stored in water and salt.
+If yours is stored in olive oil that should work just as well – maybe replace some of the olive oil in this recipe with water.

 **This adds a nice, (mildly) spicy kick.
 Feel free to adapt the amount to your personal preference.